 MATH 2123 Mathematics for Elementary Teachers II - Prerequisite: MATH 2113.
-Probability and statistics, geometry, and concepts of measurement in elementary school mathematics, with the NCTM Curriculum and Evaluation Standards for school mathematics as a foundation and a guideline.
+Probability and statistics, geometry, and concepts of measurement in elementary school mathematics, with the concepts of measurement in elementary school mathematics, with the NCTM Curriculum and Evaluation Standards for school mathematics as a foundation and a guideline.
 Emphasis will be placed on applications and problem solving.
 (D)

 MATH 2143 Business Calculus - Prerequisite: MATH 1023.
 Topics in elementary differential and integral calculus, stressing applications in business and economics.
-(S) ACTS: MATH 2203
+(S) ACTS Equivalent Course Number = MATH2203